appcelerator-archive/amp.github.io/doc/dev/00-introduction/05-usage.md

 acting as a playground for anyone to signup and use as they like.

-The default value for the `--server|-s` option is `localhost:50101`, which points to a local cluster that can be deployed on your system's docker engine.
+The default value for the `--server|-s` option is `localhost:50101`, which points to a local cluster that can be deployed on your system's Docker engine.

 In order to make sure you're connected to the specified server when running commands, you can run the `amp version` command to test this.